argoproj/argo-cd/docs/resoure_hooks.md

 ## Overview

+Synchronization can be configured using resource hooks.
 Hooks are ways to interject custom logic before, during, and after a Sync operation.
 Some use cases for hooks are:
 * Using a `PreSync` hook to perform a database schema migration before deploying a new version of the app.
 * Using a `Sync` hook to orchestrate a complex deployment requiring more sophistication than the kubernetes rolling update strategy (e.g. a blue/green deployment).